Austral Groves Wilson: Career

 In the 1930s and 1940s, Wilson was a radio performer with the Australian Broadcasting Company and on commercial radio working with Jack Davey.
 During and shortly after World War II, she was a troop entertainer touring the Northern Territory, New Guinea, and gave 104 performances in Hong Kong and Japan.
 In 1950, she was awarded an O.B.E. in recognition for this work.

 Wilson retired from performing in 1951 and subsequently worked as a hostess at Australia house in London until 1968.
 She moved back to Australia where she lived in Elizabeth Bay, New South Wales.
 She received a life membership from the Australian Music Association in 1973 in recognition of her services to music.

 Personal life

 Wilson enjoyed horse riding and tennis.
-She had two daughters, Pauline Garrick and Marjorie Anne.
+She had two daughters, Pauline Garrick (who became a singer in her own right) and Marjorie Anne.